Inside: A book review of The Story of Snow: The Science of Winter’s Wonder

 Themes: Snow crystals, Fiction

-For some beautiful snowman art go to Deep Space Sparkle.
-Click on the pictures for the direct links.
+3. For some beautiful glittery snowman art go to Deep Space Sparkle.

-After WE read the book, we made a list of snow facts we learned and then folded round coffee filters to cut beautiful snowflakes (very simple ~ it was funny to see how much the kids loved doing this).
+6. After we read the book, we made a list of snow facts we learned and then folded round coffee filters to cut beautiful snowflakes (very simple ~ it was funny to see how much the kids loved doing this).